the-jordan-h/crosswords/README.md

 1. Get the wordlist:
     * -(E.g. in crossword compiler, go to Words->Word List Manager->Convert->List to Plain Text File .. do not include word scores.)
 1. Double-click to run the x_ops.exe file from the folder you unzipped
-1. In the window that pops up, type in the file location of your list, e.g.:  C:\Downloads\mylist.txt
+1. In the window that pops up, type in the file location of your list, e.g.:  C:\Downloads\mylist.txt  (for MAC, you can right click and hold the option key - then choose "Copy <yourfile> as Pathname)
 1. Use the functions to mine your list.
 It's that easy!

 ### Crossword Archetypes Currently Supported
 * Add a phrase to make another valid phrase
   * `add mit` yields words like COMMITMENT (comment+mit)
-* Anagrams - 10 randomly selected anagrams are tested<sup>1</sup>
+* Anagrams contained within
-  * `anagram mouse` yields words like EXCUSEMOI on one try, BECOMEUSELESS on another, or nothing on another
+  * `anagram mouse` yields words like EXCUSEMOI or BECOMEUSELESS
 * Backwards entries
   * `backwards party` yields words like VENUSFLYTRAP
 * Beginning of a phrase
   * `b qa` yields words like QATAR
 * Ending a phrase
   * `e zz` yields words like HOTFUZZ
+* Middle of a phrase
+  * `middle child` yields words like SWEETCHILDOMINE
 * Near-same words
   * `near mouse` yields words like MOOSE
 * One-off, with a specific letter (This is a sample specialty search, where you need the missing letters to spell something in particular)